vmchale/recursion_schemes/README.md

 on Edward Kmett's [Haskell
 library](https://hackage.haskell.org/package/recursion-schemes).

 It *should* be working now.
+You'll likely have to write some instances yourself.
 Let me know if you find any issues.

 ## Installation